A new complex fluid flow phenomenon: Bubbles-on-a-String

 The resemblance to the well-known rheological phenomenon ``beads-on-a-string'' is clear, and seems to represent an inverse of this case given that the surface stress balance (of air-viscoelastic liquid, including surface tension) in both cases is, in essence, the same.
 After a period of time the large bubbles on the string collapse, with their point/depth of collapse dependent on the bubble size.
 The collapse always perturbs the submerged jet flow to some extent (see last frame of Fig \ref{fig:bos-sequence}), but a bubble collapse event which takes place nearer the liquid bath surface can be a significant enough event to entirely disrupt the flow and entry of the plunging jet - effectively halting the submerged flow and coiling process temporarily.
 The phenomenon can reestablish itself once a stable plunging jet reforms in the settled liquid bath.
 Moreover, when multiple bubbles-on-a-string are present on the submerged jet, bubbles that come into contact with each other due to differences in their rise velocities can merge together.
 A rapid increase in the rise velocity is usually observed once they merge, likely owing to the sudden increase in buoyancy.

 The bubbles reduce in size as they rise (as visible in Figure~\ref{fig:bos-sequence}), as air is drawn downwards from the bubble by the falling (submerged) jet.
 Consequently, and also visible in Figure~\ref{fig:bos-sequence}, the bubble rise velocity reduces with time, as the buoyant forces decrease with decreasing bubble size.
+This same behaviour is given by a highly simplified model, detailed in the supplementary material, based on mass and momentum balances in a control volume moving with the rising bubble.
+Key to the rate at which the bubble drains (downwards), and hence the rate at which the bubble rise slows, is the difference in the cross-sectional area of the annular air layer above and below the bubble.
+In our experiments, the bubbles form at the base of the submerged jet where a coiling instability introduces an asymmetry; we postulate it is this asymmetry, which remains to some degree as the bubble rises, which drives variation in air layer thickness and leads to the bubble draining.

 Figure \ref{fig:plunging dynamics} shows the variation of the depth reached by the submerged jet, $H$, with time, as it evolves over the course of a typical experiment.
 The inset images and arrows highlight key locations where bubbles-on-a-string form along stable jets of increased length, before bubble collapse disrupts the jet flow, effectively breaking the jet and decreasing effective penetration depth.
 There is a clear correlation between the number of bubbles and the depth of the jet - the bubbles-on-a-string phenomenon seems to allow the jet to plunge further.
 There is also a clear periodicity to this behaviour, as the bubbles-on-a-string phenomenon can reestablish itself a short time after a bubble collapse event, with the new stable jet then re-burrowing deeper into the fluid once new bubbles-on-a-string form.